RoboJackets/robocup-software/docs/source/tutorial.rst

 .. note::

    Since you have made changes to the C++ part of our codebase, you must build it again to test your node.
 This may take a while, so be patient and proactive with your changes.
 If you forgot how to build the codebase, go to the Getting Started page.

 To test, change our team color using the UI by going to the top menu bar and clicking Field > Team Color.
 You should see the team color change in the top right corner of our UI.
 Screenshot proof that your `/team_fruit` topic is publishing the right fruit for both options, and post as a comment to your PR.

 Similar to the python section, there's a lot of file-finding in this part.
 Use the option in your IDE or text editor that allows you to see a full folder at once.
 For instance, in VS Code, there is an option to open a full folder, which displays all the subfolders and files in the left toolbar.
-If you open ``robocup-software/rj_gameplay`` like this, it should be a lot easier to navigate these files.

 If you've read this whole section and are feeling a little intimidated, that's normal.
 The paragraphs above form a nice guide and checklist for you to follow.
 Just try your best, one step at a time, and eventually you'll have a working piece of software to be proud of.

 7. Conclusion
 -------------